Pogo Mine Expands Resource Opportunity with New Portals

 Detailed Expertise

-Preparations for the blast began last summer and were completed in March 2025.
-Meticulous step-by-step planning included scaling the mountainside to ensure its long-term stability; rolling wire mesh down the face secured with cement blocks bolted into the mountain; installing ground support around the portals to ensure the rock around the excavations is secure; and spraying concrete over the top to ensure there were no loose materials.
+Preparations for the blast began the summer of 2024 and were completed in March 2025.
+Meticulous step-by-step planning included scaling the mountainside to ensure long-term stability; rolling wire mesh down the face secured with cement blocks bolted into the mountain; installing ground support around the portals to ensure the rock around the excavations is secure; and spraying concrete over the top to ensure no loose materials.

 To accurately and safely survey the area and monitor blast performance, Pogo utilized a range of technology systems such as handheld and drone mounted LiDAR (a type of remote three-dimensional scanning) and various GoPros, including drones with infrared photogrammetry.
-A state-of-the-art blasting system was deployed using remote activated electronic detonators.
+A state-of-the-art blasting system using remote activated electronic detonators was deployed.

-It was important for the Team to understand the geology of the mountain because safety is always front-of-mind for workforce wellbeing.
-Geotechnical drilling was completed last summer, which allowed our mining engineers and in-house blasting specialists to carefully plan each blast from the first portal blast on the side of the mountain to standard production blasting underground.
-The effort included bespoke blast design, wider exclusion zones for personnel and equipment, sirens for wildlife and extensive communications throughout the entire site leading up to, during and after the blast.
-From a technical standpoint, success is measured by ensuring all safety standards are achieved alongside target fragmentation or size of rocks, minimising the volume of flying rocks and ensuring the resulting arch shape, or ‘profile’, aligns with the design to ensure long-term stability.
+It was important for the Team to understand the geology of the mountain because safety is always front-of-mind.
+Geotechnical drilling completed the summer of 2024 allowed our mining engineers and in-house blasting specialists to carefully plan each blast from the first portal blast on the side of the mountain to standard production blasting underground.
+The effort included bespoke blast design, wider exclusion zones for personnel and equipment, sirens for wildlife and extensive communications across the site before, during and after the blast.
+From a technical standpoint, success is measured by ensuring all safety standards are achieved alongside target fragmentation or size of rocks, minimizing the volume of flying rocks and ensuring the resulting arch shape, or ‘profile’, aligns with the design to ensure long-term stability.

-All design and mining work was coordinated and completed in-house by Northern Star’s Pogo Team.
+All design and mining work was completed in-house by Northern Star’s Pogo Team.